ABF Analytics and Metrics

 Roll Rate Analysis

 Roll rates measure the probability of loans moving between delinquency states.
-They're essential for forecasting losses and understanding borrower payment behavior.
+They're essential for forecasting losses and understanding borrower payment behaviour.

 Roll Rate Matrix